How to Update MongoDB Version in Mac

 How do I check my current MongoDB version?

-Is it necessary to backup my data before updating MongoDB?
+Is it safe to update MongoDB?

 Shraddha is a JavaScript nerd that utilises it for everything from experimenting to assisting individuals and businesses with day-to-day operations and business growth.
 She is a writer, chef, and computer programmer.
 As a senior MEAN/MERN stack developer and project manager with more than 4 years of experience in this sector, she now handles multiple projects.
 She has been producing technical writing for at least a year and a half.
 She enjoys coming up with fresh, innovative ideas.